cits5501/cits5501.github.io/assets/lectures/lect06a--logic.md

 ### Logic-based testing

--   One simplification we made when looking at source flow control was that a decision point was just treated as a "black box" -- it might contain a complex boolean condition, but all we cared about was the fact that graph edges went in, and graph edges came out.
+-   In labs, we've seen that coverage tools can tell us, for instance, which paths of an "if" statement have been exercised in tests
+-   The boolean expression in the "if" is treated as a "black box".
--   Modeling the internal structure of the boolean conditions leads us to *logic testing* -- modeling the logical structure of conditions, and checking how well we have exercised different parts of them.
+-   Modeling the internal structure of the boolean conditions leads us to *logic testing*
+-   Modeling the logical
+    structure of conditions, and checking how well we have exercised different parts of them.